 What You Can Do

 - Click on the Tools and Tips section to your left to find some great tips on how to live with multiple health problems and how to work with your healthcare provider in making decisions about your care.

 - If you are an older adult with complex health problems and care needs, you may want to consider seeing a specialist in geriatric care.
 Click here to learn more about geriatric care.

 - Click here to search for a list of geriatrics healthcare professionals in your geographic area.

-This summary is from a report entitled Patient-Centered Care for Older Adults with Multiple Health Problems: A Stepwise Approach from the American Geriatrics Society.
+This summary is adapted and updated from a report entitled Patient-Centered Care for Older Adults with Multiple Health Problems: A Stepwise Approach from the American Geriatrics Society.
 It is published in the September 19, 2012 early online edition of the American Geriatrics Society.

 Posted: September 2012